 The performance of our ELL students in the state must improve in order for all students to be on track to meet college and career ready standards.
 In order to do this effectively, additional resources are needed to recruit, develop and retain highly effective staff; implement professional development for teachers working with ELLs; expand program options; improve the quality of programming throughout the state; identify and expand best practices and model programs; create additional curriculum and resources for teachers working with ELLs; improve monitoring and compliance systems; and increase family involvement initiatives to better support the engagement of parents of ELLs in their children's education.
-Department staff propose that the Regents include in their state aid proposal additional funds that the Department may utilize to help districts achieve these objectives.
+Department staff propose that the Regents advocate for additional federal or state funds that the Department may utilize to help districts achieve these objectives.